 Other Variation in Receipt of Benefits

 The benefit is a deferral of property taxes.
-There are several programs the applicant may qualify and apply for.
-The general deferral program allows for a deferral of real property tax owed in excess of 110% of real property tax liability for the preceding year.
-The low-income deferral allows for a deferral of any real property tax in excess of the real property tax for the prior tax year; and the low-income senior deferral allows for a deferral of all property tax.
-For low-income senior program, taxes deferred shall bear 6% interest starting on the date the first installment of the real property tax to be deferred is originally due.
-For those over 75 years old who also qualify for the senior deferral and have owned a home and lived in D.C. for the last 25 years and have less than $12,500 in household interest and dividend income, the deferral is subject to 0% interest rate.
+The amount of the deferral depends on which of the 3 deferral program the applicant qualifies for.
+The general deferral program allows for a deferral of real property tax owed in excess of 110% of real property tax liability for the preceding year; the low-income deferral allows for a deferral of any real property tax in excess of the real property tax for the prior tax year; and the low-income senior deferral allows for a deferral of all property tax.
+For low-income elderly program, taxes deferred shall bear interest at the rate charged on underpayments of federal income taxes under section 6621 of Internal Revenue Code of 1986 on the date the first installment of the real property tax to be deferred is originally due to be paid to the District of Columbia; provided that the rate of interest shall not exceed 8% per year.
+For all others, real property tax deferred shall bear interest at the rate of 8% per annum.
 Taxes deferred, together with all accumulated interest, shall constitute a preferential lien upon the real property.
-The benefit is distributed in two installments.
-If you apply from April 1st to September 30th, you will only be entitled to 1/2 of the total benefit.

 How is Benefit Disbursed